Beigel-man/pressure-wounds-identifier/README.md

 ### Color certainty score:

 - For **single-color**: Combines how dominant the color is and how much of the wound is classified.
-- For **mixed**: Measures how close the top colors are — the more equal, the more confident it's truly mixed.
+- For **mixed**: Measures how close the top colors are- the more equal, the more confident it's truly mixed.

 > But the black classification issue still overshadows (wink 😉) this metric.